melezhik/outthentic-dsl/README.md

     true    text has 'O'

-If you use not Perl6 langauge to generate expressions, you have to print entries into stdout instead of returning an array.
+If you use other languages to generate expressions, you just need to print entries into stdout.
 Here are some generators examples for other languages:

 Original check expressions list: